 You can prep the recipe 100%, and then just put it in the oven about 20 minutes before you’re ready to serve.

-I would definitely keep this Feta cheese appetizer in mind for the holiday season!
+I would definitely keep this Feta cheese appetizer in mind the next time you have a casual dinner party.

 Hope you love it as much as I do!